crealitycloud/deleted_models/README.md

 Creality Cloud is the world's first all-in-one 3D printing platform that offers model downloads, cloud slicing, and remote control printers to make 3D printing easier and smarter for over a million makers.
 It is also a social community for every 3D printing hobbyist.

 **Protecting the rights of creators has always been at the core of our operations, and we have constantly been fighting against copyright issues since the platform went live.
-We take copyright infringement seriously and remove reported infringing content.
-We believe that any 3D model belongs to its original creator other than any platform.
+Since almost all models on Creality Cloud are uploaded by users, we take copyright infringement seriously and remove reported infringing models.
+We believe that any 3D model belongs to its original creator other than any platform.**

 When users upload a model to Creality Cloud, they MUST choose a Creative Commons license.